-This first appeared in The Havok Journal November 10, 2018.
-Published with permission from Angie Williams, wife of Vietnam POW and Founder of National Donut Day, LTC Orson Swindle, USMC (Ret.)
+This first appeared in The Havok Journal on September 16, 2016.
+It is published with permission from Angie Williams, wife of Vietnam POW and Founder of National Donut Day, LTC Orson Swindle, USMC (Ret.)

 November 10, 1775, is also the Marine Corps’ Birthday…and National Donut Day.